-The basic intention of this course is to replicate to the extent possible the experience of a student in (say) a college Latin class at the early intermediate level, minus the quizzes, tests, and continuing assessment.
+The basic intention of this course is to replicate to the extent possible the experience of a student in (say) a college Latin class at the early intermediate level, minus the quizzes, tests, and continuing assessment; at present we have no mechanism for awarding credit or certificates of attendance.
 The most immediate model, in fact, may be an informal reading group devoted to a particular ancient or medieval text.
 The basic premise, as with those reading groups, is that a small community of interested participants can both encourage and enhance what is essentially a private encounter with a text.